neil-berg/portfolio/src/posts/2019-04-15-a-counter-three-ways.md

 There we go! `connect` - a higher-order function - takes in `mapStateToProps` and an object containing our action creators, returning another function that wraps our `App` component, ultimately providing `App` with props containing our state and action creators.

-With state and action creators available as props, we can create a slightly new `handleClick` method compared to the non-Redux case with nearly identical JSX from before:
+With state and action creators available as props, we can create a slightly modified `handleClick` method compared to the non-Redux case with nearly identical JSX from before:

 <!-- prettier-ignore -->
 ```javascript